openaps/docs/README.md

 Obviously the quotes are removed when you enter your configuration information.
 Save the file (without adding any additional extensions to the end of the filename).

 Now, put the SD card into the RPi2.
-Plug the compatible USB WiFi adapter in to the RPi2.
+Plug in the compatible USB WiFi adapter into a RPi2 USB port.
 Get a micro USB cable and plug the micro USB end into the side of the RPi2 and plug the USB side into the USB power supply.

 4.: **Testing SSH Access**